Jampaniyaswanthraja/M1_Online-Voting-System_-uti-/1_Requirements/README.md

 * where- voters will be able to instantly access the voting system online.
 * when- in elections.
 * How-To register to vote, voters are added to an electoral roll of eligible voters, as with any election.
+# Best method followed
+* Used functions to decrease dependency on main function
+* Created header file so that the fuctions can be used else where ever required without any difficulty